Law Firm to Boost Bridgeport Police Hiring

 The applicant must also submit a written application by May 28, 2010.
 The city is accepting online applications through its website at www.bridgeportct.gov, or, for a fee, through www.policeapp.com.
 Paper applications can also be picked up at the Civil Service office at City Hall, 45 Lyon Terrace, Bridgeport.

 On Friday, the mayor stressed the importance of getting applications from residents of the city and noted that the city credits Bridgeport residents with “Residency Points” in the competitive application process.
 Bridgeport residents must submit a “Form RP-1” before the written test date requesting Residency Points.

 Koskoff indicated that his ideal candidates are Bridgeport or area residents who have demonstrated a commitment to community involvement and improvement.
 “The ultimate goal is to have the police department reflect the overall composition of the community,” Koskoff said.
 “Our firm has always had the same goal as the mayor – that is, to continue to improve and strengthen our city – and we are delighted to now aid in his effort to better the police force and our entire community,” Koskoff added.

-Koskoff, Koskoff & Bieder has offices in Bridgeport, Danbury and New Haven.
-The nationally known law firm has achieved record verdicts for people who suffer serious personal injuries or economic harm from medical malpractice, violation of their civil or constitutional rights, dangerous products, negligence, drunk drivers, corporate or governmental abuse and commercial misconduct.
+Koskoff, Koskoff & Bieder, is a nationally known law firm that has achieved record verdicts for people who suffer serious personal injuries or economic harm from medical malpractice, violation of their civil or constitutional rights, dangerous products, negligence, drunk drivers, corporate or governmental abuse and commercial misconduct.